binste/basic_reproducibility_guide/1_Preparation/1_Programming_environment.md

 There are many good beginner tutorials on Jupyter out there, such as [this one from DataQuest](https://www.dataquest.io/blog/jupyter-notebook-tutorial/){:target="_blank"}.

-As a side note, there also exists [Jupyter lab](http://jupyterlab.readthedocs.io/en/latest/){:target="_blank"}.
+> Note: There also exists [Jupyter lab](http://jupyterlab.readthedocs.io/en/latest/){:target="_blank"}.
 It contains all of the functions of Jupyter notebooks plus many additional cool features and will eventually be the successor of the notebooks.
 It is certainly worth checking out.
 However, you are able to switch easily between the two, even on already existing documents, and it does therefore not matter much with what you start.

 ### Code editor
 Even if you follow a notebook-based workflow, you'll end up needing a code editor sooner or later, for example when putting functions into separate scripts to declutter your notebooks, but more on this in the section on "Doing the work".

+Personally, I use [Microsoft Visual Studio Code](https://code.visualstudio.com/){:target="_blank"}, but other good alternatives include [Atom](https://atom.io/){:target="_blank"} and [Sublime Text](https://www.sublimetext.com/){:target="_blank"}.

-Personally, I use [Microsoft Visual Studio Code](https://code.visualstudio.com/){:target="_blank"} as it offers a very good and easily installable Python integration (you only need to install the official Python extension) as well as many other desirable features.
-Plus it is free!
+> Note: Microsoft Visual Studio Code offers a very good and easily installable Python integration (you only need to install the official Python extension) as well as many other desirable features.
 It can also handle R scripts and many other languages.
 This website was written as markdown files in VS Code!

-Other good alternatives include [Atom](https://atom.io/){:target="_blank"} and [Sublime Text](https://www.sublimetext.com/){:target="_blank"}.

 You're programming environment should now be set up in a way, which not only is convenient for you, but is highly favourable for reproducible research.
 [Next, we will create a well structured project folder to keep everything well organised from the beginning.](./2_Folder_structure.md)